JKhawaja/concurrency/Outline.md

 Graphs are global.
 Threads assigned to nodes in the graph can mark the nodes with a signal state.

+**Extensional Lists vs. Intensional Conditions** Intensional Conditions would have to be part of a Breadth-First or Depth-First traversal, then every node would be compared against the conditions, and if it passed, would be considered acccessible by the UI.

+Since these complete-traversal checks could be computationally expensive to perform everytime we want to execute an access procedure, we instead will prefer the creation of extensional lists that are attached to a UI that can be checked.

+Intensional Conditions can be used if the CDS is small enough to not become a processing burden.

 goRoutine (Access procedure) Constructor Function: configures goroutines (access procedures) with appropriate information at launch.

 Section will contain: Go Code Example (using goRoutine access to a shared data structure)